-When a human being first arrives on the site and loads the page, staying there for 31 seconds, that’s a visit.
+- When a human being first arrives on the site and loads the page, staying there for 31 seconds, that’s a visit.

 - If that same human then clicks a link and sees another page, that does not count as a new visit; that’s part of the same visit.

-- If that same human loads the site with a different browsers, that’s still not anew visit; that’s part of the same visit.
+- If that same human loads the site with different browsers, that’s still not a new visit; that’s part of the same visit.

 - If that same human bookmarks the site, then 11 days later comes back to the site, which is a new visit.

 - If a robot scans 20,000 pages over the course of a month, that’s not just one visit.
 It shouldn’t be 20,000 visits, but neither should it be 1.
 Something in the range of 100-1,000 visits is acceptable.